 Generally, the arbitrator’s decision is not subject to appeal.
 The finality of the arbitration award and the fact that there normally is no right to appeal to the courts to change the award may sharply reduce attorneys’ fees and legal expenses.

-ADR LLC attorneys Larry Rute, Patrick Nichols, Patrick Brazil, Tim Brazil, Michelle Parry, Arthur Chaykin, and business executive, Michelle Minor, provide arbitration services.
+ADR LLC attorneys Larry Rute, Patrick Nichols, Angela Gupta, Tim Brazil, Arthur Chaykin, Robert Sullivan, Marvin Motley, provide arbitration services.
 ADR LLC has arbitrated cases involving the following disputes:

 · Labor Relations